tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 Consensus is achieved when all non-faulty agents, agree on a prescribed fact.

-There are a host own formal requirements which a consensus protocol may adhere to; these include:
+There are a host of formal requirements which a consensus protocol may adhere to; these include:

 - **Agreement:** Where all correct processes agree on the same fact
 - **Weak Validity:** Where for all correct processes, the output must be the input for some correct process